-Removal of Stains
+Expulsion or releasing of Stains

-Dry Cleaning The American Flag
+Cleaning the American Flag

-Laundering The American Flag
+Washing the American Flag

-The Boy Scouts of America recently updated its guidelines on retiring
+The Boy Scouts of America recently updated its guidelines on retiring used

 The updated guidelines read: “We simply need to ask ourselves if the manner in which we are retiring (destroying) the flag is dignified.
 If the answer is yes, then that method is perfectly acceptable.”